-Recently, the U.S. Federal Communications Commission (FCC) has cited businesses because digital signs were interfering with the wireless spectrum, creating problems with commercial and public wireless devices.
+The U.S. Federal Communications Commission (FCC) continues to cite businesses because digital signs are interfering with the wireless spectrum, creating problems with commercial and public wireless devices.
 This may occur because the signs are operating at Electro Magnetic Interference (EMI) levels not allowed under U.S. federal law and in violation of FCC regulations.

 Click here for frequently asked questions to better understand these issues.